We got the lowdown on the race from last year’s eldest competitor from 71-year-old Fatma İnci Okutan, who also holds numerous Turkish records.

+How long have you been participating in the race?
 “Since 2011.
 I have two gold medals.
 I completed the 2015 race in 1 hour 51 minutes, which took that long because of the southwesterly winds.”

+How do you prepare for the race?
 “I swim regularly.
 I’m a member of the Hatur Ban Swimming Club, so I train with them on Saturdays and Sundays.
 I’ve also started swimming at Büyük Kulüp on the Asian side three days a week.”

+Why do you think the race seems to be more popular with foreign swimmers than local ones?
 “Turks don’t seem to show a lot of interest in it.
 This year I attended the European Aquatics Championships in London for the first time, where I was the only Turkish swimmer over the age of 70.
 I always try to compete with myself, and I enter every race trying to break the Turkish record.”

+How does it feel to swim across the Bosphorus?
 “It’s wonderful to swim in a place we know so well.
 I enjoy taking in the view of the seaside mansions.
 Last year we had a hard time due to the southwesterly winds.
 You have to swim down the middle so you don’t get pulled by the current – and since the currents change all the time, even if you swim across the Bosphorus a thousand times, no two experiences are alike.
 That’s one of the best things about swimming here.”